Open House: What should be done to end common man's woes, especially during VIP movement?

 Rahul Gandhi has declared Charanjit Singh Channi as his party’s chief ministerial face in the state.
 Is a CM face the answer to all woes of Dalits?
 Will the CM face ensure redressal of core Dalit issues and poverty, beyond populist measures?

-Suggestions in not more than 200 words can be sent to amritsardesk@tribunemail.comby Thursday (February 10)
+Suggestions in not more than 200 words can be sent to jalandhardesk@tribunemail.com by Thursday (February 10)

 Tribune Shorts